chrisbpoint/TeamCityProduction/README.md

 # TeamCityProduction
-TeamCity production repository containing the build configurations for:
+TeamCity production repository containing the build configurations and Dockerfiles for:
 * BeamtimeDaqAccess
 * Pydoocs
   * Clientlib